What's the Problem With Mini Handheld Clothing Steamers?

-This CPSC Recall began on May 26, 2022, and affects Joy/JM-branded My Little Steamer and My Little Steamer Go Mini handheld clothing steamers (120V, 60Hz, 900w), which use hot steam to remove wrinkles from garments and other fabrics.
+This CPSC Recall began on May 26, 2021, and affects Joy/JM-branded My Little Steamer and My Little Steamer Go Mini handheld steamers (red, purple and teal) and triangular steamer head, which use hot steam to take wrinkles out of garments and other fabrics.

-"HSN has received 227 reports of hot water spraying or leaking from the steamers, including 106 reports of burn injuries," CPSC said.
+"HSN has received 227 reports of hot steam spraying or leaking from the steamers, including 106 reports of burn injuries after the steamer spewed water" CPSC said.
 "These reports include eight reports of second-degree burns and six reports of third-degree burns."

-The clothing steamers were sold in the standard (or deluxe) full-size My Little Steamer and the compact-size My Little Steamer Go Mini.
-Recalled models have either a flat or triangular steamer head, and the name of the product is printed on the side of the unit.
+The clothing steamers were sold online in the standard (or deluxe) full-size My Little Steamer and My Little Steamer Go Mini.
+Recalled models have either a flat or triangular steamer head to remove wrinkles, and the name of the product is printed on the side of the unit.

-Affected clothes steamers were sold online, on the HSN television network, and in stores nationwide from January 2002 through December 2020 for between $10 and $30 individually and between $20 and $50 in combination sets.
+The 5.4 million Little Steamers were sold individually online, on the HSN television network, and in Bed Bath & Beyond stores nationwide from January 2002 through December 2020 for between $10 and $30 alone or between $20 and $50 in combination sets.

-Consumers who purchased a recalled My Little Steamer should stop using it immediately and contact HSN for a refund.
+Consumers who purchased recalled clothing steamers should immediately stop using them and contact HSN or Ingenious Designs LLC toll free for a full refund.

 The CPSC Recall Number for these items is 21-138.